 The "Net Half-Price Excess" in such Contract Year shall equal the sum of the Annual Half-Price Excess for such Contract Year plus the Net Half-Price Excess for the previous Contract Year.

-If the number of Renewable Energy produced in any Contract Year (beginning with the Contract Year ended December 31, 2002) is less than the Adjusted Annual Quantity, the amount by which the Adjusted Annual Quantity in such Contract Year exceeds the amount of Renewable Energy produced by the Facility in such Contract Year is called the “Annual Deficiency," and the Annual Deficiency in each such Contract Year is then compared to the Net Full-Price Excess and the Net Half-Price Excess, as applicable, for the previous Contract Year to determine Seller's liability, if any, for Deficiency Payments under Section 4.04(f) based on the following procedure.
+If the Renewable Energy produced and delivered to Purchaser at the Delivery Point in any Contract Year (beginning with the Contract Year ended December 31, 2002) is less than the Adjusted Annual Quantity, the amount by which the Adjusted Annual Quantity in such Contract Year exceeds the amount of Renewable Energy produced by the Facility and delivered to Purchaser at the Delivery Point in such Contract Year is called the “Annual Deficiency," and the Annual Deficiency in each such Contract Year is then compared to the Net Full-Price Excess and the Net Half-Price Excess, as applicable, for the previous Contract Year to determine Seller's liability, if any, for Deficiency Payments under Section 4.04(f) based on the following procedure.

 (i) If the Annual Deficiency in any Contract Year is less than the Net Full-Price Excess for the immediately preceding Contract Year, then the amount by which such Net Full-Price Excess exceeds such Annual Deficiency shall be the Net Full-Price Excess for such Contract Year and the Net Half-Price Excess for such Contract Year shall be the same as the Net Half-Price Excess for the previous Contract Year.